Survive to play another day: Huskies win two at Women’s College World Series

 Amirah Milloy, robbed of a homer earlier in the game, was not denied in the fourth inning.
 She hit a two-out single to right field to drive in a run when it looked like the Huskies might squander having runners on first and third with no outs.

-The Cowgirls didn’t make it easy for UW, and they made the first huge play of the game, in the second inning.
-Milloy hit a blast to center field that seemed destined for the seats for a two-run homer, but Chyenne Factor leaped at the right time, bringing down the ball from a couple feet above the fence.
+The Cowgirls (45-17) didn’t make it easy for UW, and they made the first huge play of the game in the second inning.
+Milloy hit a blast to center field that seemed destined for the seats for a two-run homer, but Chyenne Factor leapt at the right time, bringing down the ball from a couple feet above the fence.

 But Milloy made that not matter two innings later.

-Left-fielder Sami Reynolds helped protect the lead with a running catch before slamming into the wall to end the top of the sixth inning.
+Left fielder Sami Reynolds helped protect the lead with a running catch before slamming into the wall to end the top of the sixth inning.

 Alvelo came into the game to get the final out after starter Gabbie Plain (24-2) ran into trouble in the bottom of the seventh, allowing a pair of runs and leaving the potential tying run at second base.

-Alvelo struck out MaKenna Partain, the Gophers; leading hitter with a .375 average.
+Alvelo struck out MaKenna Partain, the Gophers’ leading hitter with a .375 average.

-Morganne Flores hit her 23rd homer of the season and Reynolds had a two-run double to lead UW’s offense in the opener.
+Morganne Flores hit her 23rd homer of the season, and Reynolds had a two-run double to lead UW’s offense in the opener.

-Sit the Huskies survived Saturday, which began at 11 a..m (CDT) and ended more than 11 hours late, in part because they didn’t dwell on Thursday’s 3-1 loss to Arizona.
+The Huskies survived Saturday, which began at 11 a.m.
+(CDT) and ended more than 11 hours later, in part because they didn’t dwell on Thursday’s 3-1 loss to Arizona.

 Alvelo said she had a similar feeling entering Saturday: “I get to play two games with my best friends (assuming a win over Minnesota).”